galaxyproject/gxadmin/README.md

 **NAME**

-filter pg2md -  Convert postgres table format outputs to something that can be pasted as markdown
+filter -  Decodes any hex blobs from postgres outputs

 **SYNOPSIS**